 In addition to the guidelines in place regarding determining custody when relocation is not at issue, Colorado judges will apply nine additional considerations when a parent intends to move:

 The judge, if the matter goes to trial, will attempt to balance the best interests of the child with one parent’s right to move and the other parent’s right to maintain a close relationship with the child.
-However, it is always preferable for the two parents to work together to arrive at their own solution that benefits all concerned.
+However, it is always preferable for the two parents to work together, alongside a Fort Collins child relocation attorney, to arrive at their own solution that benefits all concerned.

 If you are the custodial parent hoping to relocate, these might include difficulties finding a suitable job where you are now living, better educational opportunities for your children in another community, presence of grandparents of other extended family in the proposed community, and many other considerations.